Elephants should be free.

 - Wisconsin

-The Sedgwick County Zoo currently holds 8 African elephants in captivity, including Titan a 13-year-old male.
+The Los Angeles Zoo currently holds 2 Asian elephants in captivity: Billy and Tina.
 The key issues at this facility include an ongoing active captive breeding program, participating in the international elephant trade, and a lack of space for the elephants in their care.

 Take Action Today